Coming to Terms With the Losses of Chronic Migraine

 This excerpt from the novel If I Stay is from the perspective of a 17-year-old girl who has barely survived a car accident that killed her parents and only sibling.
 She is wavering between life and death in a coma, trying to decide if she should re-enter her body and live or if she should let go and die.
 Obviously, these fictional circumstances are more dire than living with chronic migraine, but the weight of her words hit as if I'd thought them myself.

 In some ways, the last decade of my life feels unlived, like I skipped from my early 20s to mid-30s without experiencing everything I expected in those years of my life.
-When I think of how I spent that time, lying on the couch, nauseated and with my head screaming is the image burned in my mind.
+When I think of how I spent that time, the image burned in my mind is of me lying on the couch, nauseated, with my head screaming.
 And yet, I still did plenty in that time (just not as much as I think I should have).
-I've traveled to amazing places, developed wonderful friendships, helped care for ill parents, became a writer, lived in three vastly different cities, danced my heart out to lots of live music.
+I've traveled to amazing places, developed wonderful friendships, helped care for ill parents, became a writer, lived in three vastly different cities, and danced my heart out to lots of live music.

 While I wasn't living life as I imagined living it, I was fully alive in the land of chronic illness.
-I wasn't always coherent and it was difficult to persevere (to say the least), but I was still learning, and growing, and changing as a person.
-All my relationships suffered, my physical strength and stamina diminished, my work ground to a halt, I was depressed.
-At times I didn't want to live, but I still kept at the daily slog.
-In those years I felt like I wasn't living, I was actually moving mountains.
+I wasn't always coherent, and it was difficult to persevere (to say the least), but I was still learning, growing, and changing as a person.
+All my relationships suffered, my physical strength and stamina diminished, my work ground to a halt, and I was depressed.
+I didn't want to live at times, but I still kept at the daily slog.
+In those years, I felt like I wasn't living; I was actually moving mountains.

 I could have given up, either explicitly through suicide or no longer trying (to find effective treatment, to leave the house, to have some pleasure despite the pain), but I haven't.
 I'm not sure how or why, other than the tremendous love of my friends and family, sheer stubbornness, a passion for life, and the "indomitable ability to slog through adversity" that Anna Quindlen writes about in Lots of Candles, Plenty of Cake.
 Maybe this is all it takes to keep on going, but it isn't like this is an easy recipe to follow.